 There are several ways to test for HIV, but one of the most common, if not the most common, of them all is the ELISA Test.
-ELISA stands for Enzyme-Linked Immunosorbant Assay.
-It is an HIV testing method that detects for the presence of antigens or antibodies in a patient’s body.
+ELISA stands for Enzyme-Linked Immunosorbent Assay.
+It is an HIV testing method that detects the presence of antigens or antibodies in a patient’s body.

 The Five Types of ELISA Test

 ELISA test is divided into five types, according to five different enzymes used in the testing procedure.
 They are the: